PaddlePaddle/docs/docs/guides/performance_improving/amp_en.md

 ## IV.
 Other precautions

-1. The AMP training is applicable to NVIDIA GPU with a computing Capability of at least 7.0.

-2. The fundamental reason why the Paddle AMP improves the training performance of the model is that: the Tensor Core is used to accelerate the ``matmul`` and ``conv`` under FP16.
+The fundamental reason why the Paddle AMP improves the training performance of the model is that: the Tensor Core is used to accelerate the ``matmul`` and ``conv`` under FP16.
 In order to obtain the best acceleration effect, the Tensor Core has certain use constraints on matrix multiplication and convolution operations.
 The constraints are as follows:

-   2.1.
-General matrix multiplication (GEMM) is defined as: ``C = A * B + C``, of which:
+1. General matrix multiplication (GEMM) is defined as: ``C = A * B + C``, of which:

     - The dimension of matrix A is: M x K
     - The dimension of matrix B is: K x N